nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-multihost.md

 Observations:

-1. What is the vxlan ID of the red-overaly and green-overlay networks?
+1. What is the vxlan ID of the red-overlay and green-overlay networks?
 2. What is the ip address space of the overlay networks?
 3. Do the new overlay network appear on both hosts?